CMSgov/bluebutton-site-static/_posts/2018-05-04-Installing-a-Nodejs-client-application.md

 - Configure the web server to act as a proxy for the application
 - Launch the application with a tunnel parameter

-An outline of this process is included below.
+This is beyond the scope of this post.
+If there is interest expressed in the
+<a href="https://groups.google.com/forum/#!forum/Developer-group-for-cms-blue-button-api" target="_blank" >Google Group</a>
+we might make that a subject of a future blog post.

 **WE DO NOT RECOMMEND RUNNING THIS APPLICATION IN PRODUCTION**.
 This application is provided on an "as-is" basis to help developers become familiar with the Blue Button 2.0 API.